pirapira/bamboo/README.md

 ## How to Contribute

 * notice problems and point them out. [create issues](https://github.com/pirapira/bamboo/issues/new).
+* test the bytecode like [this](doc/testing-bytecode.md), but using other examples.
+You might find bugs in the compiler.
 * write new Bamboo code and test the compiler.
 * join the [Gitter channel](https://gitter.im/bbo-dev/Lobby).
 * spread a rumor to your friends who are into programming languages.